CONSTITUTION

 - Members generally must be present at the Election if they wish to vote.
 Absentee voting shall be allowed only if Members certify in advance to the Election Chair that they have a mandatory and unavoidable conflict.
 The Election Chair shall have the discretion to define the standards for establishing such a conflict.

 - The Election Chair and at least one other Member shall tabulate the ballots.
 Races shall be decided by a simple majority of those voting.
 Should no candidate receive a majority in a race with three or more candidates, a second ballot shall be held with only the top two vote recipients listed.
-The Election Chair shall have no vote unless there is a tie between two or more candidates, in which case he or she shall cast the deciding vote or votes.

 - The Election Chair may promulgate other rules which shall be necessary and proper for conducting elections.